2026 LVDA Schooling Show Series Year-End Awards

 To qualify as a School Horse a horse must be used in lessons and riders leasing horses must have no more than a half-lease (please note, we are using the honor system)

-Riders are required to attend two shows - there is no LVDA hosted requirement, any two registered shows are sufficient
+Riders are required to attend two shows - there is no LVDA hosted requirement, any two affiliated shows are sufficient

 Riders may have two scores from any test at their level: there is no "highest test" requirement